Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi theory

 \section{Kuramoto-Sakaguchi theory}

-In its original version\cite{Sakaguchi}, Kuramoto-Sakaguchi (KS) model consists of an infinitely large number $N$ of all-to-all coupled oscillators.
+The Kuramoto-Sakaguchi (KS) model\cite{Sakaguchi} consists of an infinitely large number $N$ of all-to-all coupled oscillators.
 The state of an oscillator of index $i=1...N$ is characterized by its phase $\theta_{i}$, which changes in time according to

-where $\dot{\theta_{i}}$ is the first-order time-derivative of $\theta_{i}$, $\omega_{i}$ is a random number with a prescribed density, and $K$ and $\alpha$ are real constant parameters.
-Hereafter, \emph{we also refer to $\dot{\theta_{i}}$ as the instantaneous frequency, $\omega_{i}$ is called natural frequency and $K$, the coupling strength. } The oscillator of index $i$ can be represented by the complex number $\exp(i\theta_{j})$.
-The oscillators are then points in the complex plane moving over a circle of unit radius and centered at the origin.
+where $\dot{\theta_{i}}$ is the first-order time-derivative of $\theta_{i}$, $\omega_{i}$ is a random number with a prescribed density\footnote{For the sake of simplicity, hereafter we always use the term ``density'' to refer to a probability density function. }, and $K$ and $\alpha$ are real constant parameters. \emph{We refer to $\dot{\theta_{i}}$ as the instantaneous frequency, $\omega_{i}$ is called natural frequency and $K$, the coupling strength. } The oscillator of index $j$ can be represented by the complex number $\exp(i\theta_{j})$.
+Oscillators are then points in a complex plane moving over a unit-radius circle centered at the origin.

 A valuable concept for the analysis of collective behavior in the KS model is that of \emph{mean field}, defined by